Chopinsky/vue-ahead/vue-ahead/docs/guide/examples.md

 * Features enabled in this example:

-  1. decorate the control however the userspace application wants
+  1. decorating the control however the user-space application wants
   2. matching items show extra highlights

 ::: details